ihommani/blog_source/content/technical/javaslang.md

 ### Option
-In java8 we have optionals.
+In Java 8 we have optionals.
 Its constructor, _Optional.of()_ throws an NPE on a null reference (not necessarily a bad thing).
 To handle null reference we have Optional.ofNullable().
-In javaSlang there is only one constructor _Option.of()_.
+In Javaslang there is only one constructor _Option.of()_.
 It is the only real difference I noticed with Java optional.
 In usage we rather use the same pattern than in standard java.

 ### Pattern matching